oracle-livelabs/database/video-on-demand-with-nosql-database/introduction/introduction.md

 ## Acknowledgements
 * **Authors** - Dario Vega, Product Manager, NoSQL Product Management; Michael Brey, Director NoSQL Development
 * **Last Updated By/Date** - Dario Vega, Product Manager, NoSQL Product Management, August 2022

-*Note: If you have a **Free Tier**  account, when your Free Trial credits expire your account will be converted to an **Always Free** account.
-You will not be able to conduct Free Tier workshops unless the Always Free environment is available.* **[Free Tier FAQ](https://www.oracle.com/cloud/free/faq.html)**